Steyr 90 series: Steyr 91

 The modernized Steyr 91 series replaced the "90" beginning in 1978.
 It was now of a tilt-cab design (not for the lighter models) and received a plastic grille and front bumper.
 The cabin was better insulated, and thus quieter and warmer than earlier models.
 The four-axle models sold better than those in the 90 series, as they were now offered in several markets aside from Switzerland and also for heavy construction work.

 As with its predecessor, the mid-range models were introduced first with heavy and light models added gradually thereafter.
 Originally it was available with 6.6 or 9.7 litre diesel sixes (WD 612, WD 615) or the 12 litre eight.
 The lighter duty 591 and 691 models, introduced in 1982, received a detuned version of the 6.6 litre "six".
 They had an updated version of the old Hanomag body.
 A twelve-litre six-cylinder was also developed, but never entered production due to high tooling costs.
 Later models received another facelift with more plastic cladding and a new grille.
 The light and medium-duty versions were replaced by the new 92 series cabin beginning in 1986, but heavier duty versions continued to use the Plus series cabin until gradually replaced by MAN's F2000 design beginning in 1994.

 Steyr's naming practice changed in the 1980s, with the two leading digits denoting the approximate gross weight in tonnes, followed by an "S" (for civilian), followed by two digits for tens of horsepowers.
 Thus, the 1291.31 became the 19S31.

-Japanese models

-The 800 series was launched in May 1986 and produced by Nissan Diesel-Steyr, a subsidiary of Nissan Diesel.
-The following models were available: